jdelkins/pia-tools/README.md

    them, typically somewhere in the `forward` chain in nftables.
 Again, you're on your own: the possibilies are vast once you can get the forwarded port number.

-4. If you are running the VPN endpoint on a firewall, make sure your firewall rules are forwarding or redirecting the port where you want it.
-(You can inspect or parse `/var/cache/pia/<interface>.json` to determine the port number if you need it).
-Alternatively, you can just run [rtorrent][] (or whatever) on the firewall host, and configure the server to listen on PIA's assigned port.

-5. Every 15 minutes or so (using `cron` or similar), run `pia-portforward -ifname <interface> -refresh` in order to refresh the port forwarding assignment.
+7. Every 15 minutes or so (using `cron` or similar), run `pia-portforward --ifname <interface> --refresh` in order to refresh the port forwarding assignment.
 If not, PIA may reclaim the port for another customer.

 ## TODO